503Dev/mapache3d/docs/contributing.rst

    $ yarn install

-In order to run ``mariner`` locally, you will want to package the frontend code into a static resource that can be served by the backend.
+In order to run ``mapache`` locally, you will want to package the frontend code into a static resource that can be served by the backend.
 Do this with::

    $ yarn build

 If successful, a ``main.js`` will be generated under the ``dist`` directory.
-Now you should be able to run mariner locally with ``poetry run mariner`` as described on the :ref:`Backend <Backend>` section.
+Now you should be able to run mapache locally with ``poetry run mapache`` as described on the :ref:`Backend <Backend>` section.

 You can run the frontend tests with the following command::